-- They set the tone, style, and delivery strategies for your content: Some buyers respond best to a light, conversational voice, while others trust a more formal tone.
-In creating your personas, you’ll find out the best tone and style for your audience.
+- They set the tone, style, and delivery strategies for your content: Some buyers persona respond best to a light, conversational voice, while on the other hand others trust a more formal tone.
+In creating your buyer’s personas, you’ll find out the best tone and style for your audience.

-- They help you target the topics you should be writing about: Why speculate about the topics your buyers care about when you could just ask?
-Personas will help you generate a list of relevant topics.
+- It will help you to target the topics you should be writing about: Why speculate about the topics your buyers persona care about when you could just ask it?
+The target buyer’s personas will help you generate a list of relevant topics.

-- They tell you where buyers get their information and how they want to consume it: Does your audience like to sink their teeth into 100-page guides, or do they prefer short, snappy graphics?
+- They will tell you from where the buyers get their information and In which way they want to consume it: Does your audience like to sink their teeth into 100-page guides, or do they prefer short, snappy graphics?
 Do they spend their time reading third-party reports, or do they comb through Twitter?
-This information will inform the way you create and distribute your content.
+This whole information will inform you, the way you can create and distribute your content.